Carglglz/upydev/README.md

 *uPydev is built on top of other tools/scripts which are:

-The core is 'webrepl_client.py ' : a [Terminal WebREPL protocol](https://github.com/Hermann-SW/webrepl) as seen in this [WebREPL pull request](https://github.com/micropython/webrepl/pull/37)
+The core is 'webrepl_client.py ' : a [Terminal WebREPL protocol](https://github.com/Hermann-SW/webrepl) as seen in this [WebREPL pull request](https://github.com/micropython/webrepl/pull/37) by [@Hermann-SW](https://github.com/Hermann-SW)

 Other tools are: